amureborn/Absolute-Enable-Copy/README.md

 Chrome Audio Capture is available in the [Chrome Store](https://chrome.google.com/webstore/detail/copyright%20-enable-right-c/pkoccklolohdacbfooifnpebakpbeipc)

+# What Will Our Chrome Extension Look Like?

 # Features

 1. Enable Copy and Highlight: Effortlessly copy text and highlight content on web pages.